zhuhaow/hamster/readme.md

 The frontend can be found here [hamster_ember](https://github.com/zhuhaow/hamster_ember).

-This is just a toy code but it supports:
+These are just toy codes but hamster supports:

 * Parse and interact with web page to login and find resources.
 * Download resources and upload them to remote disk drive.